 Prior to joining the Office of Women’s Health, Dr. Vasisht served as the Deputy Director for the Division of Clinical Trial Quality in the Office of Medical Policy in the Center for Drug Evaluation and Research.
 She has led multi-stakeholder international collaborations and policy development that are critical to the Agency’s approach to improving clinical trial quality and methodologies.
 She has worked to promote the inclusion of diverse populations in clinical trials.
 Dr. Vasisht began her career at the FDA in the Division of Metabolism and Endocrine Products, Office of New Drugs, where she served as the clinical expert on multidisciplinary teams in the review and evaluation of scientific data to make regulatory decisions regarding risk-benefit assessments on the safety and effectiveness of therapeutics to treat endocrine conditions for the U.S. population.

-Dr Vasisht is double board-certified in both internal medicine and adult endocrinology and holds a Doctor of Pharmacy degree with high honors.
-She has completed her internal medicine internship and residency as well as fellowship training in adult endocrinology, diabetes and metabolism at the University of Chicago Hospitals, where she also served on the faculty.
+Dr. Vasisht is board certified in both internal medicine and adult endocrinology and holds a Doctor of Pharmacy degree.
+She completed her internal medicine training as well as her fellowship training in adult endocrinology, diabetes and metabolism at the University of Chicago Hospitals, where she also served as a clinical instructor of medicine.
+She has completed a hospital pharmacy practice residency.
+Dr. Vasisht continues to practice endocrinology in a volunteer clinic.
 She obtained her medical degree from the University of Medicine and Dentistry of New Jersey, Robert Wood Johnson Medical School.
-Dr. Vasisht continues to practice endocrinology part-time in a volunteer clinic.
-In her current role in the Office of Women’s Health, she combines her extensive academic and clinical training with her diverse regulatory background to further advance FDA’s mission to protect and advance the health of women.
+Dr. Vasisht combines her clinical experience and academic training with her diverse regulatory background to further advance FDA’s mission to protect, promote and advance the health of women.